 Le Chevalier D’Eon

-A series that is loosely based on France 18th century is something that appeals the audience due to its strong European ambiance, and Le Chevalier D’Eon has well-portrayed pre revolutionary events in France under the reign of Louis XV, the king of the nation at that particular moment.
-The series involves deep mystery and horror that the protagonist, D’Eon de Beaumont, is solely involved as he investigates the mystery behind his sister’s death.
-By the character’s name, there is no doubt that he is based on the French historical figure, Chevalier d’Éon.
+A series that is loosely based on eighteenth-century France is something that appeals the audience due to its strong European ambiance, and Le Chevalier D’Eon has well-portrayed pre-revolutionary events in France under the reign of Louis XV, the king of the nation at that particular moment.
+The series involves deep mystery and horror where the protagonist, D’Eon de Beaumont, investigates the mystery behind his sister’s death.
+By the character’s name, there’s no doubt that he is loosely based on the French historical figure, Chevalier d’Éon.

 Romeo X Juliet

-As one of the most influential icon in world’s literature, Shakespeare’s classical romance Romeo and Juliet is one of the most notable pieces that plays a great impact throughout the legacy of antiques.
+As one of the most influential icon in world literature, Shakespeare’s classical romance Romeo and Juliet is one of the most notable pieces that has played a great impact throughout the legacy of antiques.
 Despite some drastic changes in the anime adaptation titled Romeo X Juliet, it maintains a classical romantic theme as to the original play that allows the audience to appreciate the beauty of Shakespeare’s masterpiece.
-Though with a minor difference as to the original, the magical approach in particular, what is even more fascinating is the European-inspired setting which is based on the Renaissance era.
+Though with a minor difference as to the original, the magical approach in particular, what’s even more fascinating is the European-inspired setting which is based on the Renaissance era.
 A legendary tale of starcrossed lovers, the epic romance will make you travel back to Shakespeare’s era.